xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ```

 1. **pagedList:** A changing data stream of type `T` represented as a [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata) of a [`PagedList`](https://developer.android.com/reference/android/arch/paging/PagedList).
-1. **networkState:** A stream that notifies network state changes, such as when a new page started loading (and hence you can show a spinner in the UI).
+1. **networkState:** A stream that notifies network state changes, such as when a new page started loading (so you can show a spinner in the UI).
 1. **refresh:** A refresh function, to refresh all data.
 1. **refreshState:** A stream that notifies the status of the refresh request.
 1. **retry:** A retry function to execute if something failed.